Martina Chukwuma-Ezike: Biography

-Martina Chukwuma-Ezike was born in Nigeria in 1981 and grew up in Cross River State.
+Born Martina Kewanghe Besong Abang in June 1981 into the Prestigious Abang's family from Boki, Cross River State, Nigeria.
+Martina grew up in Cross River State.
 She first completed a diploma at the University of Calabar in Social Works, from 1999 to 2001, going on to study for a degree in sociology in 2002, graduating in 2005 with a B.Sc.

 After briefly working for the Nigerian National Petroleum Corporation, in 2008 she moved to the United Kingdom, where the following year she attained an MBA from the University of Aberdeen.

 Suffering from a severe form of asthma, known as brittle asthma, which made studying difficult for her, Chukwuma-Ezike noticed the lack of suitable support available in the Northeast of Britain, which led to her decision to found a charity separate from Asthma UK in 2009 – Asthma and Allergy Foundation, Scotland's only asthma charity, of which she is chief executive.

 In 2021, Chukwuma-Ezike was elected rector of the University of Aberdeen and became the first person of colour to hold the post.